 The unexpected candidates

-It first became clear that this election was going to be different from previous ones by the surprisingly big popularity of candidates perceived as “anti-establishment”.
+It first became clear that this election was going to be different from previous ones by the surprisingly big popularity of candidates who people perceived as “anti-establishment”.

 On the Democratic side, Hillary Clinton started the race as a big favorite but ended up having to fight for her nomination against Bernie Sanders, who was the “anti-establishment” candidate in the Democratic primaries.
 Sanders surprised voters and pundits by closing a 50% gap in the polls and gave Clinton a very hard time throughout the primary season.
 Unlike Trump, Sanders didn’t get the Democratic nomination, but his popularity is likely to have a significant effect on the election outcome.
 Despite being out of the race, he is still campaigning for Clinton and against Trump.
 He also managed to shift some of Clinton’s positions on important issues like healthcare, education, and campaign financing.

 The number of eligible US voters is around 250 million, of which about 50% are likely voters.
 The voter turnout in this election is expected to be higher than usual, due to the factors I discussed above.
 I expect the election to get even more intriguing and unpredictable in its final stages, especially when the candidates go head-to-head in the debates.